e-sensing/sits/README.md

 -   [“Post classification smoothing using Bayesian techniques in SITS”](https://github.com/e-sensing/sits-docs/blob/master/doc/smoothing.pdf)

-## Code of Conduct
+## How to contribute

-Please note that the tibble project is released with a [Contributor Code of Conduct](https://github.com/e-sensing/sits/blob/master/CODE_OF_CONDUCT.md).
+Please note that the sits project is released with a [Contributor Code of Conduct](https://github.com/e-sensing/sits/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.